-Dynamic Registration with slptool
+Dynamic registration with slptool

 If a service needs to be registered dynamically without the need of configuration files, use the slptool command line utility.
-The same utility can also be used to de-register an existing service offering without restarting Slpd.
-See Section 32.1, "The SLP Front-End slptool" for details.
+The same utility can also be used to deregister an existing service offering without restarting slpd.
+See Section 33.1, "The SLP front-end slptool" for details.

-32.2.1 Setting up an SLP Installation Server
+33.2.1 Setting up an SLP installation server

 Announcing the installation data via SLP within your network makes the network installation much easier, since the installation data such as IP address of the server or the path to the installation media are automatically required via SLP query.
-Refer to Book "Deployment Guide", Chapter 8 "Setting Up the Server Holding the Installation Sources" for instructions.
+Refer to Book "Deployment Guide", Chapter 16 "Setting up a network installation source" for instructions.